D2N's mission is to provide sustainable support to grassroots, community-based programs in Detroit neighborhoods and remote villages in Nepal.

-D2N provides the tools for people to improve their lives.
-Toilets, bikes, books, schools, medical clinics, electricity, scholarships, libraries and clean water – all represent the opportunity for a better life.
-To learn about specific projects see the “Initiatives” section on this website.
+For the past nine years D2N has provided the tools for people to improve their lives.
+Toilets, bikes, schools, camp, education, medical clinics, electricity, vegetables, scholarships, libraries, benches, mentors, parks, radio and clean water – all represent opportunities for a better life.

 The genesis of D2N was Richard Keidan's and Namgyal Sherpa's fact-finding trip to Khotang, Nepal.
 D2N was founded in 2010 as a way to address the conditions they found - the lack of power, waste management (toilets) and clean water as well as limited access to health care and educational opportunities.
 Recognizing similar needs in the Detroit area, D2N added Detroit to the foundation in 2012.
 D2N is a 501 (c) (3), a non-profit organization.